jackscodemonkey/sphinx-sql/README.rst

 | Files that are not a SQL object, but you'd like to include in documentation,
 | can be included by providing key information in the top-level comment.
 | Object Name, Object Type are required fields in order to categorize and sort the output.
+| The remainder of the keywords are valid for use in DML blocks.

 .. code-block:: SQL